-Changes at nursery or school may feel big or overwhelming to your child.
+Changes at nursery or school, or college may feel big or overwhelming to your child.
 They might be starting a new school, or adjusting to new rules.
 They may be moving to a new school year or a new school (which is sometimes known as a ‘transition’).

 Starting or adjusting to new things at nursery can be hard for children.
 Before they start, or once they have started, you can:

 Your child might feel worried about being in a bigger school.
 They can find the schedule makes them tired.
 Or they may be scared to go back after some time away.